Meet The Advisors

 M. Cristina Fernández

-Cristina joined Merrimack in the Fall of 2020 and serves as the Assistant Director for Career Advising in the School of Health Sciences.
-Her goal when working with students is to support them to cultivate and achieve their professional goals so that they take the next steps in their career journeys with confidence.
+Cristina joined this institution in the Fall of 2020 and provides career and professional development support within the School of Nursing and Health Sciences.
+Her goal when working with students is to support them in cultivating and achieving their professional goals, enabling them to take the next steps in their career journeys with confidence.

-Before Merrimack, Cristina enjoyed a career in Human Services, supporting adults with developmental and intellectual disabilities to obtain and retain competitive employment.
-Cristina holds a BA in Psychology from Florida International University and an MA in Community Social Psychology from the University of Massachusetts Lowell.
-She is a Certified Employment Support Specialist (CESP) through APSE and insists that she cannot get through her day without a cup of café con leche.
+Before this role, Cristina enjoyed a career in Human Services, supporting adults with developmental and intellectual disabilities to obtain and retain competitive employment.
+She holds a bachelor’s in psychology and a master’s in community social psychology.
+She ensures the SNHS Advising and Student Support Center is stocked with snacks and insists she cannot get through her day without a cup of coffee.

 What does Cristina wish she knew about career development when she was in undergrad?